JakubRumpca/Playwright-Store/TEST_CASES.md

 - Go to the online store's login page URL (https://www.saucedemo.com/).
 - Login to the user (standard_user).
 - sort products by price in descending order.
+- verify that the active sorting option is "Price (high to low)".
-- verify that the first product on the list is Sauce Labs Fleece Jacket.
+- verify that the first product on the list is "Sauce Labs Fleece Jacket".
 - sort products by price in ascending order.
+- verify that the active sorting option is "Price (low to high)".
-- verify that the first product on the list is Sauce Labs Onesie.
+- verify that the first product on the list is "Sauce Labs Onesie".

 ### Expected Results:
 - The user successfully logs in and is redirected to the homepage.